viviensiu/heart-failure-prediction/README.md

 ### Reproducing this repo
 * Create a new folder called `heart_failure_prediction` on your local workstation.
 * In command prompt/terminal, navigate to this new folder.
 Then clone this repo to this new folder using `git clone https://github.com/viviensiu/heart-failure-prediction.git`.
-* Alternatively you could use VSCode or Github Desktop to clone this repo.
+* Alternatively you could use these options to clone this repo.
+    * VSCode or
+    * Github Desktop

 ### [Optional] Install pip
 * Usually pip is included if you have installed python.
 To check this, execute `pip --version` in command prompt/terminal.
 If you could see a version, pip is installed.